napari/napari/docs/naps/1-institutional-funding-partners.md

   intention of the napari founders but it was never explicitly written down.)
 - impose the condition that no institution or employer may hold a majority of seats at the SC.
-- create of an Institutional and Funding Partner Advisory Council (IFPAC), made up of representatives from institutions providing either funding or in-kind support (defined in more detail in the Implementation section).
+- create an Institutional and Funding Partner Advisory Council (IFPAC), made up of representatives from institutions providing either funding or in-kind support (defined in more detail in the Implementation section).
 - allow the IFPAC to elect one member of the napari SC, subject to the